qt3uw/qt3-utils/README.md

 Similar to `qt3scope`, the supported hardware can be configured via GUI or YAML file.

-All hardware controllers that are built for QT3Scope must supply a default configuration YAML file, which will be found in [src/qt3utils/applications/controllers](src/qt3utils/applications/controllers).
+All hardware controllers that are built for QT3Scope have a default configuration YAML file, which will be found in [src/qt3utils/applications/controllers](src/qt3utils/applications/controllers).